 Document to location distribution

-Document identifiers may use document identifier schemes to control how documents map to locations.
-This way it is possible to colocate data within buckets by enforcing some documents to have common LSB bits.
+Document identifiers use document identifier schemes to map documents to locations.
+This way it is possible to co-locate data within buckets by enforcing some documents to have common LSB bits.

-See document identifier schemes for how the document identifiers can be user to override location bits.
 Specifying a group or numeric value with the n and g options overrides the 32 LSB bits of the location.
 This is useful for streaming search.
-Unless co-localization is required, it is recommended not to override the location bits, to generate a more even distribution.
+Only use this when required, e.g. when searching within a small set like in personal search.